eeveelin/Celine-de-Guzman-Eskwelabs-Projects/README.md

--- These are the SQL codes that I did for my SPRINT 2 in Eskwelabs.
-The dataset that has been used in these codes are mostly from Department of Health (COVID-19 cases) or created by the Eskwelabs team --
+-- These are the SQL codes that I did for my bootcamp in Eskwelabs.
+All the datasets and questions are from Eskwelabs.